-- Let it go: Sometimes, just acknowledging that the person was having difficulty regulating their emotions is enough for us to let it go.
-We are all imperfect.
+- Making space for imperfection: Sometimes, just acknowledging that the person was having difficulty regulating their emotions is enough for us to let it go.
+We’re all imperfect.
 We all have moments when we say hurtful things – with our partners, our children, our parents… It doesn’t mean we’re horrible people, we’re just going through stuff, and sometimes it’s really difficult to understand it all.
 Being in touch with the complexity and imperfection within all of us, allows us to let go of the hurt.
 And when we let go of the hurt, the anger goes away too.

-This process may seem difficult to apply in real life, but you can do it.
-Put reminders around to be self-compassionate and other-compassionate.
-Take deep breaths, remembering to blow out your hurt, and you will get there.
-You hold the key to your inner peace – don’t let someone who can’t find theirs, steal yours from you.
+This process may seem difficult to apply in real life, but it’s possible.
+Put reminders around to be self-compassionate, other-compassionate and to allow for imperfection.
+Take deep breaths, remembering to blow out your hurt, and you’ll get there.

 If there’s hurt and anger that you want to let go of but you’re having difficulty doing so, sign up for your complimentary Lifestyle Strategy Session with Emma, and together, we’ll create a road-map for you to heal and be free from these painful emotional states.